quackduck/devzat/README.md

 Where are the devs at?
 Devzat!

 Devzat is chat over SSH.
-Because there's SSH apps literally on all platforms, even your phone, you can connect to Devzat on any device!
+Because there's SSH apps on all platforms (even your phone) you can connect to Devzat on any device!

 ![image](https://user-images.githubusercontent.com/38882631/115499526-a4d70280-a280-11eb-8723-817f54eccf3e.png)